 The Advanced Certificate in Entrepreneurship is specifically created for entrepreneurs looking to grow their existing ventures, as well as for new ventures that have demonstrated sufficient progress in their early stages.
-Admitted individuals will work on their business concepts from new perspectives and develop executable business plans designed to promote business growth and obtain start-up and expansion financing.
+Admitted individuals will work on their business concepts from new perspectives and develop executable business plans designed to promote business growth.

 The Certificate is underscored by key partnerships and resources, highlighted by JFK University’s Business Accelerator, making it the most comprehensive entrepreneurial certificate program in the region.
 Individuals admitted to this advanced track must have a clearly viable venture idea or be an existing business owner so that student-entrepreneurs can apply their coursework directly to their own business pursuits.